solomonshalom/Bublr/CONTRIBUTING.md

 - Build it with the command `yarn build`
 - Start it // Develop it through the command `yarn start` or `yarn dev`

 Please also remember that there will not be a problem if your planning on using, NPM or a package manager of your choice (We recommend NPM as an alternative as we haven't tested it alongside other PMs).
+Don't forget to add the ENV's!

 ## Pull Request Process